wherobots/wbc-examples/README.md

 # Wherobots Open Data Examples

 This repository contains examples notebooks for Wherobots Cloud Open Data.
-These notebooks only work on [Wherobots Cloud](https://wherobots.services).
-The use case notebooks only work for Wherobots `Pro edition` users.
+These notebooks only work on [Wherobots Cloud](https://wherobots.services), and use datasets only available to Wherobots Professional Edition users.

 <img src="images/wbc-use-case-insurance.gif" width="800">